ipexadev/FileRenamer/README.md

-# FileDecryption
+# File Renamer
-# Have you encrypted files or do you just want to change the extension of the files?
+# Have you files and you just want to change the extension of the files?

 ## Then you are very welcome to use this little program.